-The time and money required to produce professional quality images is relatively small in comparison to all the work you put into a finished piece.
+The time and money required to produce professional-quality images are relatively small in comparison to all the work you put into a finished piece.
 It is an investment.
-The pay off comes from the free publicity, visibility and long term credibility that you can receive when you are included in a exhibition, book or magazine!
+The payoff comes from the free publicity, visibility, and long-term credibility that you can receive when you are included in an exhibition, book, or magazine!

 Find the photographer for your work.